 A Paved Scenic Drive on Redington Rd

 From Mount Lemmon the road is Forest Road 38 to the forest boundary then is called Mount Lemmon Road onto Oracle.
-A five mile segment of FR 38 at the top is very rocky and signage states “high clearance 4X4 required”.
-Parts of the road might be closed when there are winter storms.
-Places on Mount Lemmon Road such as Arizona Zipline Adventures are easily accessed from Oracle.
+The five mile segment of FR 38 at the top is more primitive and rocky.
+Also, parts of the road might be closed when there are winter storms.
+Places on Mount Lemmon Road such as Arizona Zipline Adventures are easily accessed from Oracle, AZ year-round.

 Road To Benson

-The route between Benson and San Manuel is paved on both ends but in-between is about 27 miles of unpaved road passable by most vehicles.
+The route between Benson and San Manuel is paved on both ends but in-between is about 27 miles of unpaved road that can be rough but passable by most vehicles.